Pickup artist: Practices

 There are a variety of schools of thought that promote different pickup methods.
-These range from approaches that are very indirect and which stress starting with casual conversation, to methods in which attraction is communicated very openly and directly.
+These range from approaches that are very indirect and which stress starting with casual conversation referred to as "indirect game", to methods in which attraction is communicated very openly and directly referred to as "direct game".
 Pickup artists generally do not believe in relying on good looks, instinct, or social conventions, but in achieving success through empirical means.

 Pickup artists generally assume that men should assume a dominant mindset – leading and initiating contacts and the conversation in general – in order to be more attractive, and that women will not generally initiate contact.
 This presumption requires men to begin any interaction by approaching the woman.
-Pickup artists often approach repetitively, alone or with a wingman.
+Pickup artists may often approach repetitively, alone or with a wingman.
 Strauss describes a pickup artist who conducted 125 approaches in one day.
 The "Mystery Method" encourages approaching groups of strangers (a "set") and giving attention to all members of the group without initiating conversation with the "target" until attraction has been established.
 One way to achieve attraction is by acting as a leader of men and already enjoying social proof from other women.
 In order to avoid appearing needy, one can use a "false time constraint", by pretending to leave the "set".
 Once the "target" has given indicators of interest (IOI), the pickup artist is free to show interest in the woman in return, by qualifying her on qualities he appreciates in her.
 Next, emotional connection is established with the woman through a series of venue changes, and talking about progressively deeper topics, such as involving vulnerability and plans for the future.
 During this time, the man escalates physical connection step by step via touching and "kinoing".
 After spending on average up to ~10 hours with the woman, sexual relationship may be initiated.
 However, according to PUA teachings, women have a tendency to avoid sex due to "last minute resistance", since historically getting pregnant has been more risky for women than for men.
 On the other hand, men have a similar tendency to avoid approaching women in the first place due to "approach anxiety" - the fear of rejection.

 The Jeffries version of pickup is based on neuro-linguistic programming (NLP), a theory that claims the existence of a connection between neurological processes, language, and behavioral patterns learned through experience.
 This version of pickup supposes that one can model a person to obtain their skills.
 However, scientific consensus is that NLP is a pseudoscience and its methods have no evidentiary base.
 Later pickup gurus abandoned Jeffries's claims while continuing to employ the basic elements of NLP.
 Strauss claims that NLP was quickly rendered obsolete by the rise of techniques based on social dynamics, such as those employed in attraction-comfort-seduction progressions.